-This Blue Cheese Coleslaw is a great way to mix up your cole slaw game.
-It is perfect as a side dish or added to sandwiches and wraps and fabulous on a burger for your next grill out.
-This easy to make recipe is also surprisingly healthy, thanks to the use of Greek Yogurt.
+This Blue Cheese Coleslaw is a great way to mix up your coleslaw game.
+It is perfect as a side dish, added to sandwiches and wraps and fabulous on a burger for your next grill out.
+Feel free to ad-lib with whatever add ins you like.
+(Red onion would be great in place of the green onion!)
+But whatever you do, don’t skimp on the blue cheese.

 It would be difficult for me to pick a favorite vegetable.

 Brussels Sprouts are a recent obsession.
 (I make them in my Air Fryer at least once a week.
-Last week I wasn’t feeling good and hubby and I had Brussels Sprouts for dinner.)
+Last week I wasn’t feeling good and hubby and I had Brussels Sprouts for dinner.
+The obsession is real.)

 I am a little obsessed.